bevyengine/rfcs/rfcs/45-stageless.md

   - Update executor to include the access of run conditions when checking if systems can run.
 - Commands
   - Add `apply_buffers` exclusive system.
-    - Option 1: This system just toggles a signal resource while the executor itself still flushes the buffers (closer to how it works now).
+    - This system just toggles a signal resource while the executor itself still flushes the buffers.
-    - Option 2: This system actually drains system command queues, which are stored on the `World` (i.e. in some interior mutable resource).
-    - **Note**: In Option 1, the executor only sees the systems in the schedule being executed.
+    - **Note**: The executor only sees the systems in the schedule being executed.
 Other systems would not be processed.
 - Executor
   - Defer task creation until we know a system can and should run.
 - States